Best Practices for Organizing Teams

-1. Analysis Paralysis – gathering too much information and weighing too many criteria
+- Analysis Paralysis – gathering too much information and weighing too many criteria

-2. Disjointed Workspace – scheduling delays and lack of efficient communication
+- Disjointed Workspace – scheduling delays and lack of efficient communication

 According to the Harvard Business Review, a “Know-Think-Do” framework can “enable leaders and their teams to immediately start making these fast and roughly right decisions.”

 At FMT Consultants, we’ve embraced Microsoft’s idea of digital transformation and have helped a lot of our clients with their journey to a modern, digital workspace.
-At the center of this digital workspace is Microsoft Teams, a service that Microsoft says is one of their fastest growing ever, and which Spiceworks predicts will “penetrate approximately 41% of the market” by 2020.
+At the center of this digital workspace is Microsoft Teams, a service that Microsoft says is one of their fastest-growing ever, and which Spiceworks predicts will “penetrate approximately 41% of the market” by 2020.

-Teams serves many purposes from private chat to team chat, real-time document collaboration to file sharing, and virtual meeting to video conferences.
+Teams serves many purposes from private chat to team chat, real-time document collaboration to file sharing, and virtual meetings to video conferencing.
 You can read more about Teams to get a better understanding on Microsoft’s website.